esolanosalgado/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

-The following repo contains all of the files used to perform sentiment analysis on Tweets based on the 3 following categories:
+The following repo contains all of the files (code and training files) used to perform sentiment analysis on Tweets based on the 3 following categories:

 * Person: Dr. Bonnie Henry (@DrBonnieHenry)